FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 are unaware of the complexities outlined in the previous section.
 They have questions, and they want answers.
-They believe that as the experts, we can answer any and all questions about all possible technologies that interacts with FreeRADIUS.
+They believe that as the experts, we can answer any and all questions about all possible technologies which interact with FreeRADIUS.

 That expectation is unreasonable.
 When that expectation turns to entitlement and anger, it becomes unacceptable behaviour.